 Our personal injury lawyers work around the clock to ensure that our clients’ claims are processed as quickly and efficiently as possible so that they can claim the compensation to which they are entitled.
 With our legal team on your side, you may be able to receive compensation without ever setting foot inside of a courtroom–or even leaving your house.

-If you’ve been diagnosed with asbestos-related cancer, we at Norris Injury Lawyers understand the mesothelioma legal process and know that you are probably overwhelmed with questions.
+If you’ve been diagnosed with lung cancer, we at Norris Injury Lawyers understand the mesothelioma legal process and know that you are probably overwhelmed with questions.
 That’s why we’ve created this guide–to provide an overview to some of the most common questions following a cancer diagnosis for mesothelioma patients and families affected by mesothelioma.